Student Logo Competition

 The Celebration of Scholars logo changes every year and is designed by a current Carthage student.
 All students are invited to submit a logo design in the annual Celebration of Scholars Student Logo Contest.

-Students should submit their logo as an Adobe Illustrator file and a PDF file, along with a brief narrative describing their process in creating the logo.
+Students should submit their logo as an Adobe Illustrator file and a PDF file, along with a brief narrative describing their process of creating the logo.

 Here are the student-designed logos that have represented the Celebration of Scholars to date: